An introductory review of the resource theory approach to thermodynamics

 However, the aim of the present manuscript is different, in that I want to provide a self-contained introduction to the topic.
-Currently one has to delve into not always user-friendly appendices scattered throughout the literature to get a technical grasp of the subject; or alternatively accept certain statements without a complete understanding of the scope of the underlying assumptions and proof techniques.
+Currently one has to delve into not always user-friendly appendices scattered throughout the literature to get a technical grasp of the subject; or alternatively accept certain statements without a solid understanding of the scope of the underlying assumptions and proof techniques.
 Especially in quantum thermodynamics, where a variety of diverse formalisms are being applied to closely related problems, uncritical acceptance does not allow to easily see the relations between complementary lines of research, as well as the current limitations of each approach; in turn, this hinders the development of the field as a whole.
-Contributing towards the solution of this issue is one of the aims of these notes.
+Contributing towards the solution of this issue is one of the aims of this manuscript.
 A second one is that, with hindsight, certain key proofs of the resource-theoretical framework (such as those involving thermo-majorisation) can be simplified considerably.
-Hence I present a more direct derivation of some of the results appearing in the literature.
+Hence, I present a more direct derivation of some of the results appearing in the literature.

-Overall, I hope these notes will facilitate the work of those that wish to approach this topic and promote cross-talking among the larger quantum thermodynamics community and beyond.
-Great complementary tools are Markus M\"uller's lecture notes \cite{muellernotes} and Kamil Korzekwa's PhD thesis Part I \cite{korzekwa2016coherence}.
+Overall, I hope these notes will facilitate the work of those that wish to approach this topic and promote cross-talking within the larger quantum thermodynamics community and beyond.
+Great complementary tools are Markus M\"uller's lecture notes \cite{muellernotes} and some PhD thesis \cite{korzekwa2016coherence} (Part I), \cite{alhambra2017non, sparaciari2018multi}.